Corruption Prevention Initiatives/Compliance

 Casio prohibits bribery including restrictions on illegal and improper business entertainment and gift-giving.
 Still, in light of recent developments including the ongoing globalization of business, the tightening of regulations, and more robust efforts to detect bribery, Casio issued the Casio Guidance on the Prohibition of Bribery (for the Casio Group) in July 2014 and the Manual on the Prohibition of Bribery (for Casio Computer Co., Ltd.) in October 2014 in order to further strengthen the handling of bribery risks throughout the Casio Group.

 The Casio Guidance on the Prohibition of Bribery articulates the Group’s basic stance and philosophy on the prohibition of bribery, including the prohibition of facilitation payments.
 The Manual on the Prohibition of Bribery specifies the structure and mechanisms for the prevention of bribery, including the designation of persons responsible for compliance, education and training, auditing, and the Whistleblower Hotline, as well as specific rules such as a limit on the monetary amount of business entertainment and gift-giving.
 Additionally, Casio headquarters encourages each site to produce local rules and manuals in an effort to strengthen the mechanisms for the prohibition of bribery throughout the group.
+Going forward, we will take measures to address globalization and the changing times, focusing on countries with a high risk of corruption while considering types of transactions, business partners, and payment terms.

 Tax Affairs